abhijit-ml/GHCN_Data_By_City/README.md

 # 0. Usage:
 Code to extract GHCN Daily Weather data using geographical co-ordinates.
 This code was used to generate a dataset with weather data of 10000+ cities across the world.
 The dataset is available at: https://www.kaggle.com/abhijitk/ghcn-daily-weather-data-by-city-20152020

+**World Cities Nearest Stations.csv**: This file contains City names, geographical coordinates, Population, **ID of closest weather station and distance to closest weather station**.
+First, retrieve the city's 'Closest Station ID' from this file.
+Then use this ID to retrieve weather data from the Weather files in the dataset.
 ```python
 import pandas as pd